All Episodes

 There's something there.

-You know there's something there, but you can't quite really put your finger on it and look straight at it yet.
+But you can't quite really put your finger on it and look straight at it yet.

 And this man seemed to be saying that it is there and it's part of your natural world and you will increasingly see it.

-All the time, sure.
+All the same, sure.

 And then there are these orb photos.

-I've seen your photographs.
+I've seen the orb photographs.

 No.